msinton/boris-bikes/structured_streaming.md

 #### Append mode aggregation with watermark

 Take the same scenario as described above.
-We need to create a cut-off point by when we can say *"there will be no more changes to these rows"*.
+In order to **append** we need to create a cut-off point by when we can say
+*"there will be no more changes to these rows"*.
-To do that we have to aggregate our events into time windows, but that is not enough because there can always be late data, so how do we know when to stop updating our state and that we can commit to the Result Table?
+To do that we have to aggregate our events into time windows, but that alone is not enough because there can always be late data, so how do we know when to **stop** updating our **state** and therefore commit to the Result Table?
-By using watermarking we define a cut-off point in real time, after which we will ignore late data.
+By using watermarking we define a cut-off point against event-time, after which we will ignore late data.

 For example, take a window of time for events between `8am` and `9am`.
-If we say that we will stop accepting late data at `11am`, then when it gets to 11am we output all the new rows that were formed from open/close events that had an event-time between `8am` and `9am`.
+If we say that we will stop accepting late data at `11am`, then when it gets to 11am we output all the new rows that were formed from `open`/`close` events that had an event-time between `8am` and `9am`.

 Output written at `11am`: